dennx2/Flask-Blogging/README.md

     python app.py
     ```

     This command will start the Flask development server, and you should see output indicating that the server is running.
 By default, the server should be accessible at `http://localhost:5000/` in your web browser.

 4. **Access the Application**: Open a web browser and go to `http://localhost:5000/` to access the Flask application.

 5. **Stopping the Server**: To stop the Flask development server, press `Ctrl+C` in the terminal where it's running.

 That's it!
-You should now have the Flask program up and running on your local machine.
+You should now have the application up and running on your local machine.